luminovang/documentation/running/error-controller.md

 - Error handler methods can be either static or non-static.
 - Methods must be declared as `public`, not `protected` or `private`.
 - Dependency injection is enabled by default for error handlers, allowing you to pass any class you need as a parameter in the method signature.
-- After adding a new method for a context error handler or modifying a method name, you must update the corresponding name in the `context` method located in the `/public/index.php` file.

 ***